campbell000/blog/content/articles/game-companies-customer-crap-cyberpunk-2077.md

 ---

 ## Disclaimers
 1. Do not direct any hatred at any employees of CDPR, or any of the other companies that I've mentioned in this post.
-99% of the people that work at these companies likely just want to make good games,, and feel just as crushed as you do when games get released in half-broken states of disarray.
+99% of the people that work at these companies likely just want to make good games, and feel just as crushed as you do when games get released in half-broken states of disarray.

 2. With that said, going out of one's way to buy broken games because "you should feel sorry for the developers and support the industry" is simply perpetuating the problem and enabling these greedy companies (i.e. EA, Activision-Blizzard, etc) to continue exploiting their passionate developers, artists, designers, and customers.